COVID-19 HEALTH & SAFETY PROTOCOL FOR IN-STUDIO CLASSES

 In addition to a plastic storage bin and other items listed in the “What to Bring” section above, preschool dancers may bring one (1) stuffed toy or doll to dance with.

-- Please speak to your child about our new dance class procedures.
+- Please speak to your child about our dance class procedures.
 Knowing what to expect makes new experiences a lot less scary.

 - Reminders at home about personal space will aid in normalizing social distancing in dance class.